x-atlas-consortia/ubkg-neo4j/README.md

 ## The run.sh Script

-  SYNOPOSIS
+  ### Synopsis

   run.sh -p password [-d name] [-u usrname] [-c path] [-n port] [-b port] [-t tag] || -h

-The run.sh script will, when run with the minimum, -p option to set the password, will download the latest release UBKG Neo4j Docker image from Docker Hub, and run the container.
-When the container starts up it will import the provided UBKG CSVs, apply Neo4j constraints and build indices then restart Neo4j in read-only mode.
-At a minimum, to run the UBKG Neo4j Docker container, a password ust be supplied with the -p option and UBKG CSVs need to be provided in the directory `neo4j/import/` which exists in the same directory as run.sh.
+The **run.sh** script, when run with the minimum (**-p** option to set the password), will download the latest release UBKG Neo4j Docker image from Docker Hub, and run the container.
+When the container starts up it will import the provided UBKG CSVs, apply Neo4j constraints and build indices, and then restart Neo4j in read-only mode.
+At a minimum, to run the UBKG Neo4j Docker container, a password ust be supplied with the **-p** option and UBKG CSVs need to be provided in the directory `neo4j/import/` which exists in the same directory as run.sh.
 If executed with the -h option only, help text will be shown.

-Parameters are specified as options--i.e., in the format `-<option letter> <value)`.
+Parameters are specified as options--i.e., in the format `-<option letter> <value>`.
 All optional parameters, except -p, have default values.

 | Parameter option | required | Description                                                                         | Default      |
 |------------------|----------|-------------------------------------------------------------------------------------|--------------|